bengtfrost/NixOS-with-Suckless/README.md

 1.  **Suckless:** Software that is simple, minimal, and does one thing well.
 The configuration is done by patching and editing the C source code directly.
 2.  **NixOS:** A Linux distribution where the entire system configuration—from the kernel to packages to dotfiles—is defined in a set of declarative files.
 Builds are reproducible and atomic.

-By combining them, we achieve the ultimate goal: a system where even our custom-patched window manager and terminal are just another part of a single, version-controlled, reproducible configuration.
+By combining them, we achieve the ultimate goal: a system where even our custom-patched window manager and terminal, alongside a fully configured Emacs IDE, are just another part of a single, version-controlled, reproducible configuration.

 ## Features

 -   **Fully Declarative:** The entire system is managed by the Nix Flake in this repository.
 -   **Custom Suckless Stack:** `dwm`, `st`, `dmenu`, and `slstatus` are all built from user-customized local source code.
+-   **Modern Emacs IDE:** A minimal, terminal-based Emacs (`emacs-nox`) setup with powerful, discoverable keybindings and a focus on interactive Clojure development with CIDER.
+-   **Shared Development Toolchain:** Language servers (`clojure-lsp`, `ruff`, `nil`) and formatters are managed by NixOS and shared between all tools.
--   **Robust, Daemon-less GTK Theming:** A clean, declarative solution ensures GTK2, GTK3, and GTK4 applications are themed correctly without relying on daemons like `dconf` or complex wrappers.
+-   **Robust, Daemon-less GTK Theming:** A clean, declarative solution ensures GTK2, GTK3, and GTK4 applications are themed correctly without relying on daemons.
--   **Home Manager:** Manages all user-level configuration, including dotfiles, packages, services, and environment variables.
+-   **Home Manager:** Manages all user-level configuration, including dotfiles, packages, services, and the Emacs configuration itself.
--   **Minimalist Session Management:** Uses a declarative `~/.xinitrc` file to launch the `dwm` session via `startx`, which is triggered automatically on console login.
+-   **Minimalist Session Management:** Uses a declarative `~/.xinitrc` file to launch the `dwm` session via `startx`.
--   **System Hardening:** Includes security-focused kernel parameters and a hardened Avahi configuration.
--   **Nix Store Optimization:** Configured for automatic garbage collection and store optimization.
--   **Modern Shell:** Zsh with auto-suggestions, syntax highlighting, and useful aliases, with `PATH` managed declaratively by Home Manager.

 ## System Structure

-The repository is organized to clearly separate concerns:
+The repository is organized to clearly separate concerns, with a dedicated directory for the Emacs configuration.

 ```
 .
 ├── flake.nix                 # The central entry point for the entire system build.
 ├── configuration.nix         # System-level NixOS settings (kernel, packages, etc.).
-├── hardware-configuration.nix  # Hardware-specific settings (auto-generated).
 ├── users/
-│   └── blfnix.nix            # User-level configuration via Home Manager.
+│   └── blfnix.nix            # User-level config via Home Manager (packages, services).
 ├── suckless-configs/         # Raw source code for the suckless tools.
-This is where you edit config.def.h!
-│   ├── ...
-├── dotfiles/                 # Static configuration files (e.g., for helix).
+Edit config.def.h here!
 │   └── ...
+├── dotfiles/                 # Static configuration files managed by Home Manager.
+│   └── emacs/                # Modular Emacs configuration in Lisp.
+│       ├── init.el
+│       └── lisp/
+│           ├── clojure.el
+│           ├── keybinds.el
+│           ├── langs.el
+│           └── ui.el
 └── assets/                   # Screenshots for the README.
-    ├── nix-suckless-apps.png
-    └── nix-suckless-desktop.png
+    └── ...
 ```

 -   **`flake.nix`**: Defines the project's inputs (nixpkgs, home-manager) and orchestrates the build.
 -   **`configuration.nix`**: Defines the machine, including system-wide packages, fonts, and security settings.
--   **`users/blfnix.nix`**: Defines the user environment, containing the Suckless build logic and all user-level configuration.
+-   **`users/blfnix.nix`**: Defines the user environment, containing the Suckless build logic and installing all user-level packages like Emacs and its language tools.
--   **`suckless-configs/`**: The heart of the customization.
-It holds the source code for each suckless tool, which you modify directly.
+-   **`suckless-configs/`**: Holds the source code for each suckless tool, which you modify directly.
+-   **`dotfiles/emacs/`**: Contains the modular Emacs configuration, which is symlinked into `~/.config/emacs` by Home Manager.

 ## The Declarative Suckless Build Process

-The magic happens in `users/blfnix.nix` within the `buildCustomSucklessTool` function.
-This function creates a Nix derivation that treats your manually prepared source code as its input.
-It is crucial to understand the division of labor:
+The magic happens in `users/blfnix.nix`.
+A custom Nix function builds the suckless tools from your manually prepared source code.

 -   **Your Role (Manual Preparation):** Before building, you directly modify the source code in the `suckless-configs/` directory.
-This includes editing `config.def.h` and applying any necessary patches with standard tools.
+This includes editing `config.def.h` and applying patches.
--   **Nix's Role (Reproducible Build):** After your preparation is complete, `nixos-rebuild switch` executes the Nix derivation, compiling your customized code in a pure environment.
+-   **Nix's Role (Reproducible Build):** After your preparation, `nixos-rebuild switch` executes the Nix derivation, compiling your customized code in a pure environment.

-> **Note on the `patches/` directories:** These exist only as a convenient place to store patch files.
-Patching must be done by you on the source code before a build.

 ## Key Configuration Details

 ### Daemon-less GTK Theming

-Getting modern GTK applications to respect themes in a minimal environment is a significant challenge.
-This configuration solves it cleanly and without background services like `dconf`.
+This configuration achieves consistent GTK theming without background services by:

-1.  **System-Level Libraries:** The core GTK libraries (`gtk3`, `gtk4`) are installed in `configuration.nix`.
-This provides a stable, system-wide foundation.
+1. Installing core GTK libraries system-wide.
-2.  **Declarative `settings.ini` Files:** The desired theme, font, and icon settings are written directly to `~/.config/gtk-3.0/settings.ini` and `~/.config/gtk-4.0/settings.ini` by Home Manager.
-These files serve as the "source of truth".
-3.  **Forceful Theme Override:** The environment variable `GTK_THEME` is set to `"Adwaita:dark"` in `home.sessionVariables`.
-This "Theme:Variant" syntax is a powerful override that forces both GTK3 and GTK4 applications to use the dark variant of the Adwaita theme, bypassing any reliance on desktop portal infrastructure.
-This is the key to consistent theming for applications like Brave and LibreOffice.
-4.  **No GSettings Tool:** The `gsettings` command-line tool is not installed, as all necessary settings are managed declaratively through the `.ini` files and the `GTK_THEME` variable.

-This combination avoids complex wrappers and unnecessary daemons, staying true to the minimalist philosophy.
+2. Using Home Manager to write `settings.ini` files.
+3. Setting the `GTK_THEME` environment variable to forcefully override application themes.

+### Declarative Emacs Configuration

+The Emacs setup is a core part of this workflow, designed to be powerful yet minimal.
+-   **Installation:** `emacs-nox` is installed via `home.packages` for a terminal-only experience.
+All required language servers (`clojure-lsp`, etc.) are also installed here, making them available system-wide.
+-   **Configuration:** The configuration is written in modular Emacs Lisp files within `dotfiles/emacs/`.
+Home Manager links this directory to `~/.config/emacs`.
+-   **Keybindings:** A modern, non-modal keybinding scheme is implemented using a `Space` leader key, with the `which-key` package providing discoverable pop-up menus.
+This makes the powerful features of Emacs accessible without memorizing obscure key chords.
+-   **Clojure Focus:** The environment is tailored for interactive Clojure development using CIDER, the de-facto standard REPL-driven development tool.

 ### System Hardening and Optimization

-This configuration includes several non-default settings for improved security and performance:
+This configuration includes several non-default settings for improved security and performance, including kernel parameter hardening and automatic Nix store optimization.
--   **Kernel Parameters:** `slab_nomerge`, `init_on_alloc=1`, and `page_alloc.shuffle=1` are enabled for memory allocation hardening.
--   **Nix Store Optimization:** `nix.settings.auto-optimise-store = true;` is enabled to reduce storage space by hard-linking identical files.
--   **Hardened Services:** The Avahi daemon is configured with publishing features explicitly disabled for a reduced attack surface.

-### The `xinitrc` Session

-The declarative `.xinitrc` is the heart of the user session.
-It is now streamlined and robust:
--   It exports all necessary theming variables (`GTK_THEME`, `XCURSOR_THEME`, etc.) at the start of the session.
--   It uses `systemd-cat` to execute `dwm`.
-This provides better integration with the systemd journal, making logs for the window manager accessible via `journalctl --identifier=dwm`.

 ## Installation and Replication